Delta atracotoxin: Mechanism of action

 Delta atracotoxin is responsible for the potentially lethal envenomation syndrome seen following funnel-web spider envenomation. d-Atracotoxins induce spontaneous, repetitive firing and prolongation of action potentials resulting in continuous acetylcholine neurotransmitter release from somatic and autonomic nerve endings.
 This will lead to slower voltage-gated sodium channel inactivation and a hyperpolarizing shift in the voltage-dependence of activation.
 This action is due to voltage-dependent binding to neurotoxin receptor site-3 in a similar, but not identical, fashion to scorpion a-toxins and sea anemone toxins.

 In the sea anemone and scorpion toxins, combinations of charged (especially cationic) and hydrophobic side-chains are important for binding to their receptor site (site 3) on the sodium channel.
-It will therefore be not surprising to find that the same applies to delta atracotoxin and versutoxin (a close homologue of delta atracotoxin).
+The same applies to delta atracotoxin and versutoxin (a close homologue of delta atracotoxin).
 Delta atracotoxin presents three distinct charged patches on its surface, as well as a non-polar region centered on the 22-28 loop.
 Both of these structural features may play a role in its binding to the voltage-gated sodium channel, but further studies are necessary in defining which residues are important for interaction with the sodium channel so that a plausible model can be constructed of its binding site.